 6 best practices to manage insider risks posed by telecommuters

 Controlling and mitigating insider risks may seem like a time-consuming process at first.
-You’ll need to deploy new security tools, implement cybersecurity best practices, and educate telecommuters on both.
+You’ll need to deploy new security tools, implement insider risk management best practices, and educate telecommuters on both.
 It’s also important to build an insider threat program to prevent and detect insider threats effectively.

 Here are the six insider risk management activities that will help you do it: